netlabs-foundation/luthier/doc/sphinx/intro.rst

 This means that the flow will be run at most 10 times concurrently.

-Its important to highlight by now, that the workers of the flow are the ones executing the instructions in the logic block, **and nothing more**.
+Its important to highlight, that the workers of the flow are the ones executing the instructions in the logic block, **and nothing more**.
 That means that when the logic of your flow does a request on an askable endpoint for example, it will **not** block the flow workers during that request.
 Instead, when the transport effectively's got the result (whether it is the response or an exception), it will ask the flow to resume the execution it suspended.